WWLI: Lite 105

 The Providence Journal sold WPJB-FM and WEAN to Eastern Broadcasting Corporation in 1985.
 Eastern placed less emphasis on the callsign WPJB that April.
 On June 13, the station began to announce that "WPJB is dead!"
 After a period of stunting, on June 14, it adopted a soft adult contemporary format, as "Lite 105". with the call letters changing to WWLI.
 Eastern Broadcasting was bought by Tele-Media in 1989.

-Four years later, Tele-Media bought former rival WPRO-FM and its AM sister station.
+Four years later, Tele-Media bought former rivals WPRO and WPRO-FM.
 Tele-Media, in turn, sold its stations to Citadel Broadcasting in 1997.
 WWLI soon moved to a mainstream adult contemporary format.
 The branding changed to "Lite Rock 105" in 2001.

 Mainstream AC

 In 2007, the format was freshened to include more 1980s, 1990s and current songs, while dropping some songs from the 1970s.
 By the end of 2008, longtime afternoon host Charlie Jefferds left the station and live weekend hosts were eliminated in a cost-cutting measure.
 In November 2010, mid-day host Tanya Cruise left the station.
 Citadel merged with Cumulus Media on September 16, 2011.
 On November 4, 2011, NiteLite host Art Spencer was released after 18 years as the station's evening host, per budget cuts ordered by new owner, Cumulus.
 Since 2012, the format has become substantially more uptempo, with newer releases added to the playlist.

 In December 2013, the new "Heather and Steve" morning show debuted (former host David Jones exited in November 2013), and in February 2014, "Intelligence for Your Life with John Tesh" was added as the syndicated evening program.
 The morning show became "Heather and Matty" in November 2021 after Steve (Stephen Donovan) had been let go during the summer.

 In October 2014, Lite Rock's "2 Lite Chicks" (Heather Gersten and Amy Pontes) debuted the "Wicked Awesome 80's (sic) Show."
 It airs on Saturday nights.

 In January 2021, WWLI reverted back to being "Lite 105", the branding that was previously used from 1985 to 2001.
 The station's branding changes to "The Christmas Station," when it switches to a Christmas music format in November and December.